-Clara in her transport, just an
+Clara in her transport, just an hour after delivery |

 I had invited my mom to join us in the labor room, and previous to any delivery action, during the times I could convince Todd to go rest, my sisters and sister in law visited as well.
 I loved the time we spent having a design meeting to organize our plans for this year, and Kim was (as always) super helpful and full of ideas on getting Clara here faster.
 (I'll spare you the details of her dilation chants and such, if you were in the waiting room, you probably caught an encore anyway!)
 I had so much fun for most of this process, I'm not sure if that's how it is supposed to go, but I truly enjoyed it!
 From our room, we could see the monitors for all the women in labor and we loved watching the other ladies' contractions get bigger and bigger and then go to deliver, it was like a very slow race where everyone, eventually, wins!